ryannotseldduh/bigfoot_sightings/README.md

 14755	Calhoun County	Illinois	Summer	No info	No info	No info	No info	No info	No info
 ```

-Then here we are converting out column moon_phase, which shows the fullness of the moon, 0.01 is very crescent, 1 is a full moon, into a percentage I think that's easier to understand
+Then here we are converting our column moon_phase, which shows the fullness of the moon, 0.01 is very crescent, 1 is a full moon, into a percentage I think that's easier to understand

 df['moon_phase'].map(lambda n: '{:,.2%}'.format(n))